 Perfumes had many uses and meanings: they could be holy, used in the worship of the gods or the burial of the dead; they could be a symbol of status and superiority, used by athletes, aristocrats, politicians, and royalty; they could be medicinal, used to relieve ailments of the lungs or skin.
 In ancient Egypt, Greece, and across the Roman Empire, perfume was part of ritual, beauty, and commerce—much as it is today.

-I investigated this ancient art to create Spicy Scents, a hands-on spring break activity for Villa visitors.
+I investigated this ancient art to create Spicy Scents, a hands-on activity for Villa visitors.
 Here’s a primer on how ancient fragrances were made, followed by a DIY tutorial on how to make your own perfume, ancient-style.
-(Here’s the handout from our spring program with how-to instructions and an ingredient list.)

 A Short History of Ancient Perfumes

 Tablets from Knossos, Crete, document oil deliveries to be processed by perfumers, and tablets from Mycenae, Thebes, and Pylos mention the work of perfumers.
-Visual sources of information were a little more helpful—the ancient Egyptians depicted perfume making, and humorous Roman frescoes from Pompeii and Herculaneum showing bands of cupids in perfume shops mixing scents are known.
-One of these is on view at the Villa in Gallery 207, Women in Antiquity, where we also have many exquisite perfume containers—an industry in itself in the ancient world.
+Visual sources of information were a little more helpful—the ancient Egyptians depicted perfume making, and there are humorous Roman frescoes from Pompeii and Herculaneum showing bands of cupids in perfume shops mixing scents.

 Archeology provides richer information, showing that in ancient Egypt, Palestine, and the Roman Empire, temples almost always had perfume factories nearby producing the great quantities of fragrances they needed.
 A 2003 archeological find at Pyrgos on Cyprus, the island where Aphrodite first stepped foot on land after her birth at sea, discovered a perfume-making workshop from circa 1850 B.C., the oldest one in the world.
 (The leader of this archeological dig is giving a lecture in June here at the Villa.)